 Defenders of intellectual monopoly like to portray intellectual property as a powerful and beneficial medicine.
 If a medicine has serious side effects and scientific studies have found at best weak evidence of temporary benefits, would you employ such a drug on an otherwise healthy patient?
 Probably not, unless the illness was life threatening.
 Yet we have documented that innovation thrives in the absence of intellectual monopoly (the patient is healthy), that the latter has serious side effects (the evils of intellectual monopoly) and that a series of scientific studies have found weak or no evidence that it increases innovation (the proposed beneficial effect is probably absent).
-The case against intellectual monopoly is decisive, and we must now conclude that the second half of Machlup's policy advice is obsolete.
+The case against intellectual monopoly is decisive, and we must conclude that the second half of Machlup's policy advice is now obsolete.

 "On the basis of the present knowledge" progressively but effectively abolishing intellectual property protection is the only socially responsible thing to do.
 Evidence has accumulated during the last fifty years leaving little doubt about the damaging effects of current intellectual property laws.
 At the same time, legal, economic, and business know-how has also accumulated about how markets for innovation operates without intellectual monopoly.
-To rule out abolition a priori would be as silly now as it would have been to rule out the abolition of tariffs and trade barriers fifty years ago, when the trade liberalization process that has given us prosperity and globalization began.
-For a long time, the few individuals and firms that profited from trade barriers argued that these increased the wealth of the nation, defended homeland companies and jobs, and that abolishing them would lead to a disaster for many sectors of our economy.
+To rule out abolition a priori would be no more sensible now than it would have been to rule out the abolition of tariffs and trade barriers fifty years ago, when the trade liberalization process that has given us prosperity and globalization began.
+For a long time, the individuals and firms that profited from trade barriers argued that these increased the wealth of the nation, defended homeland companies and jobs, and that abolishing them would lead to a disaster for many sectors of our economy.
 It took a while to realize this was not true, and that trade barriers were nothing more than rent-seeking devices, favoring a minority and dramatically hurting the overall economy and everyone else, beginning with low income consumers.
 The same is now true of patents and copyright.

 A realistic view of intellectual monopoly is that it is a disease rather than a cure.
-It arises not from a principled effort to increase innovation, but from an obnoxious combination of medieval institutions - guilds, royal licenses, trade restrictions, religious and political censorship - and the rent-seeking behavior of would be monopolists seeking to fatten their purse at the expense of public prosperity.
-We may debate if, say, Social Security is worth keeping given the current demographic and financial market evolution, but no one would doubt that it was designed to provide old-age insurance that financial markets were not always capable of providing.
-Intellectual property, by way of contrast, was never designed to efficiently foster innovation.
+It arises not from a principled effort to increase innovation, but from a noxious combination of medieval institutions - guilds, royal licenses, trade restrictions, religious and political censorship - and the rent-seeking behavior of would be monopolists seeking to fatten their purse at the expense of public prosperity.
+We may debate if, say, Social Security is worth keeping given the current demographic and financial markets evolution, but no one would doubt that it was designed to provide old-age insurance that financial markets were not always capable of providing.
+Patents and copyright, by way of contrast, were never designed to efficiently foster innovation.

-Essentially all scientific studies of the current system agree that it is badly broken.
-So getting rid of it may not be such a bad idea.
+Scientific studies of the current system agree that it is badly broken.
+Getting rid of it may therefore be a good idea.
 Still, one should pause.
-Realizing that intellectual monopoly is a kind of cancer, we recognize that simply cutting it all out at once may not be a good idea.
-Since intellectual property laws have been around for a long while, we have learned to live with them and a myriad of other legal and informal institutions and practices have grown up around them and in symbiosis with them.
+Realizing that intellectual monopoly may be akin to cancer, we recognize that simply cutting it all out at once poses problems.
+Since intellectual property laws have been around for a long while, we have learned to live with them.
+A myriad of other legal and informal institutions, business practices and professional skills have grown up around them and in symbiosis with them.
 Consequently, a sudden elimination of intellectual property laws may bring about collateral damages of an intolerable magnitude.